How to Downsize When Making a Move

 Create goals for when you’d like to have things done.
-For instance, “hold garage sale on this date,” “basement cleaned out by that date.”
+For instance, “add your home to the homes for sale listing on this day”, “hold garage sale on this date,” “basement cleaned out by that date.”
 Buy a special calendar just for your downsizing project.
 When a milestone is met, celebrate with a night out.

 Enlist the help of family and friends

 In addition to inviting family members to come over and identify things they would like, ask them to come over for a day or two and help with the actual process of marking items and packing.
 Make it enjoyable by sharing stories and reminiscing about the memories certain items evoke.